annapazola/hack-the-climate-coextremes/README.md

   - Heat map of the Chi function <img src="https://render.githubusercontent.com/render/math?math=\chi = \lim_{z \to z^*} P ( Y > z | X > z)">
   - The variability of the probability of joint extremes with respect to the base period [2010,2020]

-2) Analysing co-occurence of extreme events over the next 3 decades high temperature conditional to extreme at a given base point.
+2) Analysing co-occurence of extreme high temperature events over the next 3 decades, conditional to extreme at a given base point.
 Here we have down three things:
   - Produce plots for Chi <img src="https://render.githubusercontent.com/render/math?math=\chi"> for an arbitrary basepoint in the UK and for the time-intervals [2020, 2030], [2030, 2040] and [2040, 2050].
   - Heatwave buddy finder: find regions that are going to experience heatwaves parallely to you.
   - Measuring size (statistically) of heatwaves via connected sets.